MikuOcta/SilverblueSetup/README.md

 This script will:

+   - Update your system to the latest version
+   - Add Flathub, Flathub Beta and GNOME Nightly remotes for flatpak
-   - Replace all the flatpaks from the fedora remote with flatpaks from flathub
+   - Replace all the flatpaks from the fedora remote with the flatpaks from flathub
    - Install some other apps like media players, mail client, extension manager, etc etc
    - Remove the rpm Firefox and install the flatpak Firefox